arun786/springaws/README.md

-# spring Boot aws
+# Spring Boot application deployed in AWS as a Jar file or War file

 This project is about developing Spring Boot Rest Service Project using the below

 1. Spring Boot 2.0
 2. Spring JPA
 3. AWS RDS mysql
-4. Deployment using aws Elastic BeanStalk
+4. Deployment using AWS Elastic BeanStalk
 5. AWS Route53